ingig/code-narrator/docs/Configuration/Configuration.md

         // Other builders...
     ]
 };

-module.exports = config;
 ```

-In this example, the `config` object contains various settings for the Code Narrator application.
-The `builders` array contains objects that define different builders for generating documentation.
-For instance, the "Prerequisites" builder generates a section in the documentation with information about the project's dependencies, devDependencies, and engine from the `package.json` file.
+In this example, the configuration object `config` contains various settings for the Code Narrator application.
+The `builders` array contains different builder objects responsible for generating specific parts of the documentation.
+For instance, the "Prerequisites" builder generates a section with prerequisites based on the `prerequisites` template and has a sidebar position of 2.

-As for the other configuration files, I cannot provide information about them without their content or context.
+As for the other configuration files, there are no additional files mentioned in the provided text.